NagarjunHM/todo-app/README.md

 3. ### Update Todo Item:

-- Updates an existing todo item using a PUT call to the API.
+- Updates an existing todo item using a PATCH call to the API.
 - Reflects the changes in the React state.

 4. ### Delete Todo Item: